IWER Field Station

 The weather station is programmed to collect measurements every ten minutes!
 Live readings can be viewed on the Institute’s Dyacon webpage.

-Multiparameter sondes can be equipped with a variety of different sensors, including temperature, conductivity, pH, dissolved oxygen (DO), turbidity, chloride, nitrate, ammonium, chlorophyll a (Chl-a) and blue green algae (BGA-PC).
+Multiparameter water quality sondes can be equipped with a variety of different sensors, including temperature, conductivity, pH, dissolved oxygen (DO), turbidity, chlorophyll a (Chl-a) and blue green algae (BGA-PC).
 With the flexibility for both short and long-term deployments, these sondes serve as an excellent resource for studying water quality at local and regional scales.
+Similar to the water level gauges, IWER has deployed one sonde in the stormwater retention pond and another along the shoreline of Lake Beresford to actively monitor water quality within these systems.